oreboot/oreboot/README.md

 Ground Rules for x86
 --------------------

-* We prefer all pieces of the firmware to be open-source; but can accept an ME and FSP binary blob for x86 architectures.
+* We prefer all pieces of the firmware to be open-source.
 * Blobs must be essential to boot the system and not provide any extraneous functionality which could not be implemented in Oreboot.
 * Blobs must be redistributable and are ideally available on GitHub.